 useEffects takes in two arguments:

-executes the callback function after React has committed the changes to the screen.
-While dependencies
+useEffect(callback, [dependencies]);callback is the callback function containing the side-effect logic. useEffect executes the callback function after React has committed the changes to the screen.
+While dependencies is an optional array of dependencies. useEffect executes callback only if the dependencies have changed between renderings.

 import { useEffect } from 'react';